If you've got what it takes, we want to hear from you - whatever your circumstances

-The Universities Minister for England announced on 23 June 2020 that EU nationals (except Irish nationals living in the UK or Ireland), other EEA and Swiss nationals will no longer be eligible for home fee status for courses starting in the academic year 2021-22.
+The Universities Minister for England announced on 23 June 2020 that EU nationals (except Irish nationals living in the UK or Ireland), other EEA and Swiss nationals who do not have settled or pre-settled status under the EU Settlement Scheme will usually no longer be eligible for home fee status for courses starting in the academic year 2021-22.
 Please see the section below for further information on fees and costs for international and Islands undergraduates.

 Our international students contribute to making St John’s College a vibrant and diverse place in which to study and we continue to extend a welcome to those students.
 EU students should regularly check for updates here.

 Tuition fees for Overseas students (including students from the Channel Islands and Isle of Man), vary depending on the course you are studying.
 You can find a full list showing all the latest costs for students in these categories here.

 College fees cover the cost to St John's of providing various educational and domestic services as well as other support.
 Subject to a fee status check, the College fee for Home undergraduates who are on their first undergraduate course is included in the University fee and does not constitute an additional charge.
 Home students who are eligible for public support do not normally have to pay an additional College fee, unless they are studying for a second degree.

 There are different regulations for ELQ (Equivalent or Lower Qualification) students, who study for a degree which is equivalent to, or at a lower level than, a qualification they already possess when they commence their course.
 Please refer to the University's document for Undergraduate Tuition Fees for 2021-22.
 For those ELQ students being admitted in 2021-22 the College fee will be £9,975.